 - Keep the thermostat low in the winter and high in the summer

 All of these actions can help reduce our environmental footprint.
-When shopping at Lamey-Wellehan, your purchases won’t be put in a bag as we have eliminated them.
+When shopping at Lamey-Wellehan, your purchases won’t be put in a bag as we eliminated single-use shopping bags in 2014.
 About 100 billion bags get thrown away in the US each year so we are asking our guests to bring in their own bags for reuse.
 We urge you to bring your reusable bags with you wherever you shop.
-Our company took the money we have saved by not purchasing bags and funded a college scholarship for Maine students called The Maine Difference Scholarship.